Ovewh/Climaso/README.md

 ```

 ## Mounting of CMIP6 storage server
 This workflow relies on the having access to the Betzy and Nird storage system.
-Most of the
-CMIP6 data archived in Norway is stored at the Betzy, while the NorESM output is archived on the
+Most of the CMIP6 data archived in Norway is stored at the Betzy super computer, while the
-NIRD server.
-However it should also be possible to make the workflow work on any storage systems also as the data is archived following the DKRZ data format.
+NorESM output is archived on the NIRD storage server.
+However it should also be possible
+to make the workflow work on any storage systems also as the data is archived
+following the DKRZ data format.